 To counter these post-war developments, LaRouche has been campaigning for decades to have the U.S. government reclaim the historical tradition of FDR’s anti-imperial strategy to promote nation-building in the former colonial sector.
 Using Roosevelt’s legacy as a precedent, LaRouche has called for a domestic policy spear-headed by a restoration of the “Glass-Steagall” standard which would separate and protect commercial banking for productive purposes from the speculative schemes of investment banking.

 For foreign policy, he was the first to publicly call for a “New Bretton Woods” conference to reestablish a global financial system based on fixed-exchange rates, and has also organized for the establishment of an economic alliance between the United States and the great Eurasian giants of Russia, China, and India.
 These “Four Powers” represent well over a third of the world’s population, are abundant in natural resources, and also possess the powerful, high-technology manufacturing capabilities necessary for the development of the major infrastructure projects needed to aid the poorer and smaller nations of the world.
 Such an alliance would act as the catalyst for the establishment of what LaRouche refers to as a “Hamiltonian credit system” of world finance, and provide the necessary counterbloc to the destruction wrought by the exploitive, “feudal-monetarist system” that is typified by the City of London and Wall Street.
-This would be the equivalent of applying the “Glass-Steagall” standard on an international scale, where a group of respectively sovereign nations declare that all of the illegitimate “toxic gambling debt” of the neo-feudalist financiers will be frozen, and then audited and investigated later (e.g. after crisis conditions have been effectively dealt with); thus freeing up the capital being injected into the investment banking system in the form of bail-outs to instead finance much-needed major infrastructure projects.26 The nations of the world can either adopt this model in the immediate term, or, LaRouche has warned, face an economic collapse comparable to the dark age of the 14th century.
+This would be the equivalent of applying the “Glass-Steagall” standard on an international scale, where a group of respectively sovereign nations declare that all of the illegitimate “toxic gambling debt” of the neo-feudalist financiers will be frozen, and then audited and investigated later (i.e. after crisis conditions have been effectively dealt with), thus freeing up the capital being injected into the investment banking system in the form of bail-outs to instead finance much-needed major infrastructure projects.26 The nations of the world can either adopt this model in the immediate term, or, LaRouche has warned, face an economic collapse comparable to the dark age of the 14th century.

 For the Philippines, the alternative to fighting for such changes in global policies, as well as implementing an emergency domestic program like that now being advocated by the Save the Nation campaign, is to willingly dive into the mudslide toward dark age.
-The drive to legislate a program for controlling population growth is simply a reflection of a deeper problem; namely that many Filipino policy makers would seem to prefer to give up on establishing economic self-reliance, and further capitulate to those ill-intentioned, imperialist interests who are destroying this country’s economy.
+The drive to legislate a program for controlling population growth is simply a reflection of a deeper problem, namely that many Filipino policy makers would seem to prefer to give up on establishing economic self-reliance, and further capitulate to those ill-intentioned, imperialist interests who are destroying their country’s economy.

 Now that we have begun to recognize how population growth and economic development are actually interrelated, we can turn our attention toward examining the background for those “ill-intentioned, imperialist interests” that are subverting the Philippine government to adopting a population reduction program.